aferriss/p5Fbo/README.md

 2. The rendering format is set to RGBA Unsigned Byte.
 It should be possible to do float textures, but I haven't looked into it yet.

+3. Some things might be funky if you call scale or translate, I need to do more testing.

 ## Todo list

 - [ ] Get float textures working